dfamonteiro/blog/blog/content/posts/philosophy-of-code-design.md

 - cost of validating code is the same
 - pressure on experienced developers
 - Being a person that just mechanically turns user stories into code is not a good idea
+- Reviewing untrustworthy code is called being a senior software engineer

 ## Can you improve your taste?
 John Ousterhout believes you can